 Starting seeds out of the elements can help keep them from burning up when the heat index is in the triple digits and even your hot peppers are getting scalded.

-Whether you start them on a patio, lanai, or indoors, make sure they get plenty of light once the seeds germinate.
-They’ll also need some airflow, which not only reduces the chance of dampening off, but also stimulates the growth of strong, sturdy stems.
+They’ll also need some airflow, which not only reduces the chance of dampening off but also stimulates the growth of strong, sturdy stems.

 Along with starting your Fall crops by seed, there are also a few heat-loving veggies you can direct sow.
 Summer is great for planting Okra and Southern Peas.
 If you’re not a big fan of black-eyed peas or cowpeas, you can also sow them as cover crops to improve your soil for fall planting out.